pyscript/docs/docs/user-guide/dom.md

 #### Changing the element style

 Elements have a `style` attribute that can be used to change the element style rules.
-The style attribyte can be used as a dictionary and, to set a style rule for the element, simply set the correct key on the `.style` attribute.
+The style attribute can be used as a dictionary.
+To set a style rule for the element, simply set the correct key on the `.style` attribute.
 For instance, the following code changes the background color of the element just created in the example above: